uw-maccosslab/manuscript-mag-net/README.md

   - Figure 7B
   - Supplementary figure S12

+* **Fig2a.ipynb and Fig2a.ipynb:** Jupyter Notebooks to generate the following figure panels:
+  - Figure 2a
+  - Figure 2b

 * **Fig2c_Fig4a_Fig4b.r:** R script that is used to generate the following figure panels:

   - Figure 3C